Explanation of file types used by Delusional Mind

 Please see this wikipedia article which describes the LAME mp3 encoder and which also links to various software which uses it.

-If you want to just listen to our OGG Vorbis and FLAC files without having to transcode to mp3, you can install the free codecs from the Vorbis site.
 You can find hardware music players that support these formats by checking this Hardware support list.